teradici/pcoip-agent-azure-templates/azure/README.md

 	* For Location: select a location
 	* For Admin User: enter a user name (note: the user name cannot be "Admin"; the user name and password will be used later to establish the PCoIP session)
 	* For Admin Password: enter a password
-	* For registration code: enter the registration code you obtained from Teradici
+	* For Registration Code: enter the Registration Code you obtained from Teradici
 	* Check the checkbox "I agree to the terms and conditions stated above" and click "Purchase" button
 	* The deployment will now start, which will take about 20 minutes to complete